haribrothers/generator-expressnode/README.md

-#  🚀 Express-Node-SQLite RestAPI CRUD Code Generator
+#  🚀 ExpressNode Code Generator
-> This will generate a node-express-sqlite RestAPI CRUD application from the provide database schema
+> This will generate a node-express Sqlite RestAPI CRUD application from the provide database schema

 ## Installation